mcheich/virtual-pets-amok/README.md

 - [ ] cleaning dog cages
 - [ ] emptying the litterbox
-- [ ] modify existing methods to only feed/water pets that are not robotic ~~include a tick method that calls the tick method for each of the pets in the shelter, updating their needs~~
+- [ ] modify existing methods to only feed/water pets that are not robotic ~~- [ ] include a tick method that calls the tick method for each of the pets in the shelter, updating their needs~~

 Pet Class
 - [x] name (from the above example, this might be “Tommy”)